Are you looking for the best rod and reel combo?

-Fly Rod and Reel Combo
+Fly Fishing Rod and Reel Combo

 Fly fishing is the perfect way to spend some time on a beautiful mountain stream.
 It’s also a great way to drive yourself crazy if you don’t know what you’re doing.
-Start out with a quality rod and reel combo and ask as many questions as you can.
+Start out with a quality rod and reel combo, and ask as many questions as you can.
 If you feel like you’re starting to annoy the guys at the fly shop, you’re on the right track.

-There is a big learning curve to learn about fly fishing.
-Everything from dry flies to wet flies and what lines do what needs to be decided before you head out.
+There is a big learning curve to learning about fly fishing.
+Everything from dry flies to wet flies and what lines do needs to be decided before you head out.
 For instance, a small mountain stream isn’t the best place to take a 9’ 8wt rod with a sinking line.
 That’s a big game setup.

 Small creeks are better targeted with a 3wt or 4wt.
 A good universal rod for most trout fishing is an 8’6” 4wt or 5wt.
 More aggressive fish like bass and pike are more in the 6wt – 7wt range.
-Sinking line is great for lakes and deep rivers where you need to get the fly down deep.
+A sinking line is great for lakes and deep rivers where you need to get the fly down deep.
 WF line means weight forward.
 That makes casting easier.
-WF floating line is ideal for smaller creeks and for dry flies.
+WF floating line is ideal for smaller creeks and dry flies.

 Overall, the best rod and reel combo is the one that is going to work best for you.
 You will be OK with a spinning rod and reel combo if you target crappie with a jig.
 Baitcasters are perfect for those that are experienced anglers looking to up their game.